-Accelerating WHO emergency response to Ebola outbreak: Contact tracing
+Accelerating WHO emergency response to Ebola outbreak in Liberia: Contact tracing

 It was humid, muddy and raining when WHO staff approached a compound in heavily populated New Kru Town, outside Monrovia, Liberia to look for people who have had contact with people infected with Ebola.
 A WHO technical adviser from Rwanda, sent in to help the zone coordinator, spoke to a woman who had cared for an Ebola patient.
 She understood the need to be monitored for the disease, but another man with whom the team talked denied knowing anyone with Ebola and refused further contact with the team.